Chinese Eyes

 First, I was anxious to prove to my new publisher that I could successfully collaborate with other writers.

-I flew from Vancouver to L.A., rented a car at the airport, and drove out to Andy's house near Pasadena.
+I flew from Vancouver to L.A., rented a car at the airport, and drove out to Andy's house in Pasadena.
 He lived on top of a mountain in a ranch-style home with a spectacular view of the valley below.

-We talked about our musical influences, our philosophies on songwriting, and of course, I had lots of questions about Andy's work with "Free".
+Andy was a very pleasant fellow.
+We spent an hour chatting and getting acquainted before we tackled the task at hand.
+Among other things we talked about our musical influences, our philosophies on songwriting, and of course, I had lots of questions about Andy's work with "Free".

 The 1984 Andy Fraser album "Fine, Fine Line" >